-5.4.4 Roads.
-Subject to prior written approval of DISTRICT, GRANTOR may construct new roads and reconstruct or expand existing roads provided that such roads (i) are directly required for uses and activities allowed herein and (ii) are the minimum necessary for such uses and activities.
-Roads shall be constructed and maintained so as to minimize erosion and sedimentation and ensure proper drainage, utilizing Best Management Practices for roads as recommended by the California Department of Fish and Wildlife or other similar or successor entity.
-Roads constructed subsequent to this Easement may not be paved with asphalt, concrete or other impervious surface unless such paving is required by any federal, state or local law, code, ordinance or regulation.
-Roads that are abandoned, permanently closed and/or decommissioned shall be revegetated with native species, stabilized and ensured of proper drainage.
+5.4.3 Public Parking and Access Roads.
+Subject to prior written approval of DISTRICT, GRANTOR may construct new roads and public parking area(s) and reconstruct or expand existing roads and parking area(s) provided that such roads and parking area(s) (i) are directly required for uses and activities allowed herein; and (ii) are the minimum necessary for such uses and activities.
+Roads and parking area(s) shall be constructed and maintained so as to minimize erosion and sedimentation and ensure proper drainage, utilizing Best Management Practices for roads as recommended by California Department of Fish and Wildlife or other similar or successor entity.
+Roads and parking area(s) constructed subsequent to this Easement may not be paved with asphalt, concrete or other impervious surface unless such paving is required by any federal, state or local law, code, ordinance or regulation.
+Roads and parking area(s) that are abandoned, permanently closed and/or decommissioned shall be revegetated with native species, stabilized and ensured of proper drainage.

-5.4.5 Fences and Gates.
-GRANTOR may construct, place and erect fencing and gates only as necessary for permitted uses of the Property or, with prior written approval from DISTRICT, as necessary in connection with GRANTOR'S duties to prevent damage to the Conservation Values pursuant to Section 5.1.
-Fencing must be the minimum necessary for such uses or purposes.
-All fencing and gates must i) preserve the scenic values of the Property; ii) not impede wildlife movement except in cases where necessary to protect the allowed natural resource management, restoration and enhancement, agricultural, and residential uses described in this Easement; and iii) comply with the DISTRICT's then current guidelines for fences on conservation lands.
-Notwithstanding the provisions of Section 5.4.1, in the event of destruction or deterioration of any fences and gates, whether existing at the date hereof or constructed subsequently in accordance with the provisions of this Easement, GRANTOR may maintain and/or replace such fencing and gates only pursuant to the provisions of this Section 5.4.5.
-In the event any fence or gate, or portion thereof, becomes obsolete or unnecessary for the uses described in this Section 5.4.5, GRANTOR shall remove such fencing or gate from the Property.

-5.4.6 Utilities and Energy Resources.
+5.4.4 Fences and Gates.
+Subject to prior written approval of DISTRICT, GRANTOR may construct and erect new fencing and gates only as necessary for permitted uses of the Property or as necessary in connection with GRANTOR'S duties to prevent foreseeable trespass pursuant to Section 5.1.
+All fencing and gates must i) preserve the scenic values of the Property; ii) be the minimum necessary in design and extent; iii) not impede wildlife movement except within Building Envelopes and in cases where necessary to protect the allowed agricultural, and natural resources preservation, restoration and enhancement uses described in this Easement; and iv) comply with the DISTRICT's then current guidelines for fences on conservation lands.
+Notwithstanding the provisions of Section 5.4.1, whether existing at the date hereof or constructed subsequently in accordance with the provisions of this Easement, GRANTOR may maintain and/or replace such fencing and gates only pursuant to the provisions of this Section 5.4.4.
+In the event any fence or gate, or portion thereof, becomes obsolete or unnecessary for the uses described in this Section 5.4.4, GRANTOR shall remove such fencing or gate from the Property.
+5.4.5 Utilities and Energy Resources.
 Subject to prior written approval of DISTRICT, GRANTOR may expand existing or develop or construct new utilities, including electric power, septic or sewer, communication lines, and water storage and delivery systems provided that such utilities are directly required for permitted uses on the Property and are reasonably scaled to serve only those uses.
 Electric power and communication utilities may serve off-site use if associated improvements are located on a permitted structure and do not cause such structure to exceed size and height limitations.

-5.4.7 Signs.
-GRANTOR may construct or place signs as set forth in this Section 5.4.7.
+5.4.6 Signs.
+GRANTOR may construct or place signs as set forth in this Section 5.4.6.
 No sign shall be artificially illuminated.